 Volunteer Activities: Medical volunteer activities include assessing, diagnosing and treating sick and injured bats.
 Standard volunteer activities include cleaning enclosures, feeding the bats, helping with orphaned bat pups, helping with administrative tasks, and assisting with education and outreach programs.

 This is an ongoing program with operations every day of the year.
 There are no specific start or end dates.
 We work with you and your schedule so you can serve this community and help animals when you are available.
 Placements with the most animal interaction will be during the busy season (October to March).
 April to September is the low season.
-During the low season, the volunteers will take part in diets/enrichement/cleaning for permanent care bats, diets for some acute care bats and cleaning the enclosures.
+During the low season, the volunteers will take part in diets/enrichment/cleaning for permanent care bats, diets for some acute care bats and cleaning the enclosures.

 Classification of Placement: Medical: Entry, Advanced and Specialized.
 Standard: Entry, Advanced and Specialized.